thinkinglabs/thinkinglabs.github.io/_posts/2024-01-06-on-the-evilness-of-feature-branching-where-is-the-evilness.md

 In my humble opinion, feature branching is for the risk-averse, fixed mindset.
 If teams are aware of that, it is a perfectly acceptable choice.
 But do not expect delivery performance.
 Do not push quality and delivery performance expectations on teams.
 Under those circumstances, teams can only slowly burn out ...
 And this impacts organisational performance.

 ## Acknowledgments

+[Jay Bazuzi](https://mastodon.online/@JayBazuzi) for suggesting to add the need for refactoring skills.

 Black Bottle and Tomatin for the creative support.